Great Kingshill Residents’ Association – its history

 This inaugural meeting went on to discuss ‘issues which were of greatest concern to residents’.
-The Green Belt (in which Great Kingshill was not then situated) was to be fought for and various planning matters were raised.
+The Green Belt was to be fought for (Great Kingshill did not have this status then) and various planning matters were raised.
 Traffic through the village was of concern and there was mention of the need for a mini roundabout at the Cockpit Road/Stag Lane junction and another at the Pipers Lane/Missenden Road junction.
 We are now in the Green Belt, and twenty five years later traffic through the village remains a concern.

-The constitution has been revised over the years, but is still broadly in line with that initial document, and the current constitution can be found elsewhere on this site.
+The constitution has been revised over the years, but is still broadly in line with that initial document, and the current constitution can be found here.

 In summary, our aims are: